MichaelFrazzy/horizon-sample-data/README.md

 - API endpoint logs to console

 ### Data Validation
 The `validation.py` script includes an initial query to conduct regular validation checks of the initial loading and config process.
-It's 2nd query output  totals in USD to confirm final data outputs once setup and normalization is complete.
+It's 2nd query outputs  totals in USD to confirm final data outputs once setup and normalization is complete.

 Regular validation checks: